Optional Practical Training (OPT)

 • Vacation OPT (part-time or full-time): Takes place during summer or winter vacation.

-• While School-in-Session OPT (part-time only): Takes place during Spring or Fall semester while students are studying full-time
+• School-in-Session OPT (part-time only): Takes place during the Spring or Fall semester while students are studying full-time

-OPT time used before completion of studies will be deducted from the total 12 month period available.
-Two months of part-time OPT equals to one month of full-time OPT.
+OPT time used before completion of studies will be deducted from the total 12-month period available.
+Two months of part-time OPT equals one month of full-time OPT.
 For example: If a student has been approved for 4 months of part-time pre-OPT, they will have 10 months of full-time post-OPT remaining.

 OPT authorization/Form I-765 Eligibility Category (c)(3)(B):